Smiley-McSmiles/jellyman/README.md

 > Should work on Any Debian, Arch, or RHEL Based Distribution

+## Description

+Jellyman is a simple and an easy to understand CLI(Command Line Interface) tool for installing and managing Jellyfin.
+Most notably, the ability to switch between already downloaded versions of Jellyfin on the fly, and create a full backup so you can move or import all your metadata and user information to another machine.
+This program can start, stop, enable or disable on startup, check for updates for stable or beta releases, tell Jellyfin to do a library scan, reset media permissions, and many other things.

 ### Features

 * **Setup** - Sets up the initial install.